JHolm-Lab/VISTA/README.md

 ---

-To set up the VISTA app and models required for `run_VISTA.R`, follow these steps:
 ### 1. 🔧 Clone the VISTA Repository.
 To get started, clone the VISTA repository to your local machine using Git: